Do elevator “Close Door” buttons really work?

 Freight elevators are not required to adhere to ADA guidelines, so there is no three-second minimum window to prevent the "Close Door" button from working.

-Now if you're outside of the U.S., the ADA does not apply to your elevators, so you have a better shot at closing the door before your foe enters.
+If you're outside of the U.S., the ADA regulations do not apply to your elevators, so you have a better shot at closing the door before your foe enters.

-There's not a comprehensive resource showing which countries have functional elevator "Close Door" buttons, but here are a few countries' elevator settings I was able to find on a case-by-case basis:
+There isn't a comprehensive resource showing which countries have functional elevator "Close Door" buttons, but here are a few countries' elevator settings I was able to find:

-• According to The Telegraph, "Close Door" buttons work properly in the United Kingdom.
+• United Kingdom: According to The Telegraph, "Close Door" buttons work properly in the United Kingdom.

-• Japan's elevators also have fully functional buttons, according to Reddit.
+• Japan: Japan's elevators also have fully functional buttons, according to Reddit.

 Curious about how the world works?